 Abacus: D4 damage.
 Like a quarterstaff, but with an set of slideable counters used for performing calculations.
 A trader with an abacus can never make a mistake with a calculation, as long as they have time to meticulously perform it using the abacus and it is plausible for the Trader to perform the calculation.
 A Trader starts with this.

 Magic: You don’t start with any magic points or spells.
-If you gain magic points, however, you can restore 1 point by making a profit of 50% or more on a deal (if you sell something you found in a dungeon, use its base or average cost as the initial price) or by defeating an enemy with an abacus.
+If you gain magic points, however, you can restore 1 point by making a profit of 50% or more on a deal (if you sell something you found in a dungeon, use its base or average cost as the initial price) or by convincing a potentially hostile character not to attack you.

 Bargain: Whenever you sell a good, you gain +25% value of the final offer for it that the GM gives you.
-If two player characters with the same ability participate in the same transaction, use the higher bonus.
+If two or more player characters with the same ability participate in the same transaction, use the highest bonus.
 This bonus increases by 5% every time you gain a level.

 Appraise: You can always make an Intellect roll to to check the average or actual value of an item, even if it seems magical or or otherwise hard to discern.